 In the summers of 2011 & 2012, CIL hosted trainings for faculty and staff from across the University of Minnesota in The Art of Hosting Conversations that Matter – a powerful suite of facilitative practices and practical frameworks to help groups more effectively work across traditional boundaries.
-These trainings were done as a continuation of CIL’s biannual Forum for Leadership Educators.

 In partnership with InCommons, a regional initiative inspiring and supporting community-powered problem solving, over 120 faculty and staff from across the University are now trained in the Art of Hosting practices and patterns.
 Many have continued to participate in University of Minnesota, regional and international communities of practice focused on ongoing learning together, building strong relationships, and engaging in meaningful work hosting meaningful conversations around complex challenges.

 •To get an overview of Art of Hosting, download an FAQ or visit the public Art of Hosting website.

 •To explore conversations and developments among the international community of practice, visit the community’s collaborative platform on Ning.

 •To learn more about application of these practices at the University of Minnesota by a growing, self-organized community of practice, visit the UMN Art of Hosting Community of Practice website.

 Following each of the University of Minnesota trainings, feedback was contributed by participants regarding the training’s effectiveness and immediate outcomes.
 This feedback has been added to a growing body of feedback from trainings being hosted across Minnesota.
 It will continue to shape how we design these trainings in the future and can contribute to the learning of the international Art of Hosting community around training design.